retooth2/xenharmlib/doc/quickstart.rst

-Even though the familiar textbook definition of a scale is "a consecutive series of notes that form a progression between one note and its octave", having a looser definition of a scale has considerable advantages: It allows to define scales on tunings that might not have an octave (for example the Bohlen-Pierce tuning) or even tunings that do not have an equivalency interval at all.
-Furthermore this way there is no need for a distinct chord object in xenharmlib, because both chords and scales fulfill the definition of "a sorted list of unique pitches" with scales being sorted from left to right, while chords being sorted from bottom to top.
-For example a 9th chord can be defined as a scale object like
+Even though the familiar textbook definition of a scale is "a consecutive series of notes that form a progression between one note and its octave", having a looser definition of a scale has considerable advantages: It allows defining scales on tunings that might not have an octave (for example the Bohlen-Pierce tuning) or even tunings that do not have an equivalency interval at all.
+Furthermore, this way there is no need for a distinct chord object in xenharmlib, because both chords and scales fulfill the definition of "a sorted list of unique pitches", with scales being sorted from left to right, while chords being sorted from bottom to top.
+For example, a 9th chord can be defined as a scale object like
 this:

 .. testcode::